amadism/koudous-law/content/privacy/en.md

 ## Web analytics

-Koudous Law uses tools like Vercel Analytics or Google Analytics to analyze pseudonymized usage of our website (e.g. pages visited).
+Koudous Law uses Google Analytics to analyze pseudonymized usage of our website (e.g. pages visited).
 This helps us improve it, based on consent or interests.

 ## Social media